cinp/docs/GET.rst

 GET
 ===

-The GET request method is to reterive the detail of one or more objects for a model.
+The GET request verb is to reterive the detail of one or more objects for a model.

 The Path of the URI must be to a Model with an ID list, for example::